Abiotic factors are any non-living factors that affect an organism or shape its environment. These include:

-The rate of photosynthesis is affected by the temperature.
-This is because the enzymes involved are able to work faster.
-As a result, there is an increase in the rate of plant growth.
+Temperature affects the rate of photosynthesis.
+As the temperature rises, the enzymes involved can work faster.
+Due to this, there is an increase in the rate of plant growth.

 An increase in temperature also means that animals are able to spend less energy trying to keep warm.

 Animals and plants both need a sufficient amount of water to survive.

 Plants need light for photosynthesis and the rate of photosynthesis affects the rate of plant growth.

 In areas of slow plant growth, there will be fewer plants for organisms to eat.

 The pH of soil affects the rate of decay, which in turn affects how fast mineral ions return to soil for uptake by plants.